moodle/devdocs/docs/apis/subsystems/xapi/index.md

 - **Client**: any plugin or application that wants to use xAPI webservices
 - **xAPI LRS** (server site): responsible for storing and serving the data emitted by the clients

+ The xAPI LRS specification implements six endpoints:

+- The `Statement Endpoint` is used for all xAPI statements.
 One good aspect about xAPI is that the amount of messages that can be shared between the clients and the LRS is quite limited.
 The main message type is called **Statement** and all statements can be summarized as "*An actor XX executes action YY on object ZZ*".

+:::note

 The typical statement object is a JSON element containing: